Interactive Question Answering Systems: Literature Review: Interactive QA Systems: Architecture and Techniques

 In the literature, systems that do not anticipate the use of any interactive sessions to support achieved replies are referred to as \textit{single-step} interactive systems.
 Such systems receive inquiries from the user and eventually supporting data (i.e. images, document extracts, audio track, etc.) in order to produce a unique and appropriate response.
 Thus, the system-user interaction concludes when the user receives the system response.

-For example, Aken et al. \cite{bqa23} analyze the ways BERT-based QASs answer to user questions.
+For example, Aken et al. \cite{bqa23} analyze \updated{how} BERT-based QASs answer user questions.
 Their system addresses the MRC QA task, with a focus on understanding BERT operations in retrieving the correct answer on a given question.
 Therefore, authors omit the system to enable \textit{interactive sessions} for the computed answer, granting only \textit{single-step} interactions with the user.

 Conversely, QASs that enable \textit{interactive sessions} to the answers given to the user are named as \textit{multi-round} interactive systems.
 This includes the systems described by Definitions \ref{def:IQA_exploration}, \ref{def:IQA_disambiguation} and \ref{def:CoQA_def}.
 The \textit{interactive sessions} allow both the user and system to refine their outcomes through \textit{multi-round} communications (e.g., disambiguating the ambiguous user questions or further exploring the system responses).